nistalhelmuth/mywall_django/README.md

 5. Install python 3 dependencies listed on requirements.txt `pip install -r requirements.txt`

+TODO: psycopg2-binary dependency have issues from requirements. check how to solve it, manual instalation works.
+[More Info](https://stackoverflow.com/a/49812755)

 ### IMPORTANT NOTE

+TODO: Update how to configure database credentials as env variables. .env file works but needs to be configured properly.

-6. Check and change(if needed) the database configurations in settings.py in mywall(Main folder):
+1. Check and change(if needed) the database configurations in settings.py in mywall(Main folder):

 ![Database Settings](https://github.com/nistalhelmuth/mywall_django/blob/main/Photo2.png "Database Settings")